 - Participation in initiatives on transparency

 We believe that information sharing and collaboration are necessary to develop credible standards that will positively influence markets.
-This is why we are involved in several international climate-commitment initiatives and support the following organizations and declarations:
+This is why we are involved in several international climate-commitment initiatives and support many organizations and declarations, including:

 Adopting carbon pricing